shafali03/CV/README.md

 I'm a full-stack developer who recently graduated from Makers.
 My background pharmacy, I worked in communities and hospitals pharmacy.
-I decided to change my profession to become a full-stack developer as healthcare was lacking from these technologies.
+I decided to change my profession to become a full-stack developer.
+I was able to identify what technology the NHS was lacking.
 Speaking to senior staff and suggesting innovative, new ideas, I received positive feedback from my colleagues.
 One day I like to bring my ideas to life.

 Overall, I am passionate about embarking on a career in the IT industry and would like to pursue my passion as a software engineer.
 I am continually learning new skills and updating my portfolio.
 It helps to demonstrate my enthusiasm and passion for web development, and I am eager to build the foundations for a lifelong career as a software engineer.